shoang22/my-projects/README.md

 # Data Science Portfolio
 I am a student at George Mason University with a passion for all things data science.
-Currently pursuing a bachelor's degree in Computational and Data Science with a minor in Biology, my domain interests extend outside the classroom to projects with applications in machine learning, agent-based modeling, and data analysis.
+Currently pursuing a bachelor's degree in Computational and Data Science with a minor in Biology, my domain interests extend outside the classroom to projects with applications in machine learning, natural language processing, computer vision, and agent-based modeling.

 ## Contents